Coordinated inference, Holographic neural networks, and quantum error correction: conclusion

 A guessing strategy, usually involving some form of connection between global and local data, implies recovering the lost information.
-We can define a guessing strategy according to [1] as a map $G_{a}$ for agent $a$ from $C$ to the power set of $C$, namely $P(C)$ such that if the guessed colouring and the actual colouring are equivalent for agent $a$ then $G_{a}(f)=G_{a}(g)$.
+We can define a guessing strategy according to [12] as a map $G_{a}$ for agent $a$ from $C$ to the power set of $C$, namely $P(C)$ such that if the guessed colouring and the actual colouring are equivalent for agent $a$ then $G_{a}(f)=G_{a}(g)$.
 That means that agent $a$ is guessing that colouring $f$ belongs to the set $G_{a}(f)$ of colourings, with the goal that the guessed set becomes minimised and converges towards the actual colouring.
 This process, involving a predictor $P(f)=\cap\{G_{a}(f):a\in A\}$ implies the restoration of the local data.
 In more general contexts we may define a visibility graph allowing agents to see only parts of their environment, say one way visibility, etc. Even our initial simple example implies the recovery of the agents own hat, i.e. extraction of a local point with some parts of the global information.
 This is therefore indeed a form of error correction.
 In this article I showed several new and important aspects: first and as main subject, I showed that coordinated inference problems play a fundamental role in the study of locality in the bulk and its relation to non-locality on the boundary.
 Indeed, I linked a neural network approach capable of generating a coordinated strategy for the solution of the basic hat problem with the pre-arrangement of observers in the bulk capable of generating non-local precursors in the boundary.
 Second, I understood that such inference problems are error correction problems and that there is a limit to error correction for any code as suggested by holography.
 Moreover, I connected the idea that such a limit to the amount of error correction emerges from a form of sheaf cohomology seen as an obstruction to linking local information in the bulk to non-local spacetime subsets in the boundary.
-Future work would imply a more thorough formulation of the holographic principle in terms of sheaf cohomology and the implementation of a NEAT algorithm that would generate both geometry and topology in the bulk given a global signalling/entanglement structure.
+Future work would imply a more thorough formulation of the holographic principle in terms of sheaf cohomology and the implementation of a NEAT algorithm that would generate both geometry and topology in the bulk given a global signaling/entanglement structure.
+As a conclusion, in this article it was shown that the pre-arrangement of observers required by ref.
+[24] in order to obtain the information from the bulk on the boundary can be obtained via a learning phase if one assumes a neural network acting in the bulk.
+The optimization would require some form of superposition of potential strategies (also represented as paths) and the final global information signalled during the procedure would lead us to an inseparable state at the level of the observers.
+Therefore, it is possible to train a network to re-construct the bulk information in a non-local Wilson-loop type form on the boundary, without having a direct causal link between the two.
+All processes of learning within the bulk remain of course strictly causal.